IPS-Eye-White

 "I say to you, get up, pick up your pallet and go home (Gr. oikia)."
 (Mark 2:11 NASB)

-They *came to the house (Gr. oikia) of the synagogue official; and He saw a commotion, and people loudly weeping and wailing.
+They *came to the house (Gr. oikia) of the synagogue official; and He saw a commotion and people loudly weeping and wailing.
 (Mark 5:38 NASB)

 However, this does not necessarily mean that congregations were limited to a handful of people.
-Acts 1:4-15 tells us that about one hundred and twenty people were gathered together to devote themselves to prayer which means there was a building large enough to accommodate so many.
+Acts 1:4-15 tells us that about one hundred and twenty people were gathered together to devote themselves to prayer which means there was a room in a building large enough to accommodate so many.
 Note it is very unlikely as some believe that the disciples met in an 'upper room' in the temple itself.
 See Footnote I

 Besides which, Aquila and Prisca were tent makers and probably had a decent income.
 Philemon who was wealthy enough to own a slave also hosted a church in his home.
 Gaius, obviously a man of some means played host to Paul and to the whole church (Romans 16:23 NASB) and was commended by John for his hospitality especially to itinerant evangelists, (3 John:1:1, 5-7).